avs42040/cloud-native-platform/README.md

 - helm
 - k3d
 - istioctl
 At least port 80 and 443 are needed to be opened.

+If any binary is missing, you can use our script in folder "Installation" to install the missing binary